Behold, the face of true sanity.

 Bruce tells Jeremiah that Jerome’s followers are doing this to torment him.
 As Jeremiah examines the corpse, he pulls out an razor blade in an attempt to cut off Bruce’s face to see Jerome’s real face underneath.

 Not Harley-Quinn is instructed to keep Jim quiet, but when Jerome is choked on video, Jim uses the distraction to attack her.
-A fight breaks out and when Jim manages to knock her out, he takes off the mask and it turns out to be Echo.
+A fight breaks out and when Jim manages to knock her out, he takes off the mask and it turns out to be Ecco.

 And Jerome was just being choked by…well, himself on another monitor.
 When Jerome is finished, he pulls off his stitches.